Rational analogs of projective planes: Rational projective planes

 \subsection{Congruence relations among Pontryagin numbers}

-Condition (iii) requires the set of pairings $\langle p_I, \mu\rangle$ to be Pontryagin numbers of any closed smooth manifold.
-These integers form a sublattice in $\Z^{p(n)}$ which can be classified by a group of congruence relations.
-The following Hattori-Stong Theorem says that the Riemann-Roch Theorem and the integrality of Pontryagin numbers completely determine all the relations among the Pontryagin numbers of smooth closed manifolds. \begin{theorem} \cite[Theorem 3]{st2} The image of the homomorphism
+Condition (iii) requires the set of pairings $\langle p_I, \mu\rangle$ to be Pontryagin numbers of a genuine closed smooth manifold.
+These integers form a sublattice in $\Z^{p(n)}$ which can be classified by a set of congruence relations.
+The following Hattori-Stong Theorem says that the Riemann-Roch Theorem and the integrality of Pontryagin numbers completely determine all the relations among the Pontryagin numbers of closed smooth manifolds.

+Prior to restating the Hattori-Stong Theorem, we provide the definition of the $KO$-theoretic Pontryagin character $e_i(\gamma)$ of the universal bundle $\gamma$ over $BSO$.
+The total Pontryagin class of the universal vector bundle $\gamma$ can be formally expressed as $p(\gamma)=\Pi(1+x_j^2)$ by the splitting principle.
+The class $e_i(\gamma)\in H^*(BSO;\Q)$ is the $i$-th elementary symmetric polynomial of the variables $e^{x_j}+e^{-x_j}-2$, i.e.,

+Note that each class $e_i(\gamma)$ can be written as a polynomial in the Pontryagin classes $p_i(\gamma)$'s.
+This is because $e_i$ can be expanded as a symmetric polynomials of the variables $x_j^2$'s, but any symmetric polynomial can be expressed in terms of the elementary symmetric polynomials in the variables, which in our case are exactly the Pontryagin classes $p_i(\gamma)$'s, since the total class $p(\gamma)=\Pi(1+x_j^2)$.